Search for heavy Majorana neutrinos in the $\tau$ final state at proton-electron colliders: Leptonic final state

 \subsection{SM background processes}

-When tau decays leptonically, we select the final state with tau decaying into muons.
+When tau decays leptonically, we select the final state with tau decaying into muons which we label as ``$\tau_\mu$'' in this article.
 Thus, signature of final state has one positively charged muon, at least three regular jets plus missing energy.
 Besides the B1-B4 processes including taus, SM processes including muons can also contribute to the background in this scenario.
 Therefore, four additional background processes: $\mu^+ \mu^- e^- j j j$, $\mu^+ \mu^- \nu_e j j j$, $\mu^+ \nu_\mu e^- j j j$, and $\mu^+ \nu_\mu \nu_e j j j$ are included, and labelled as ``B5-B8'' in this article.

-For the signal data simulation, we vary the heavy neutrino mass $m_N$ from 10 to 1000 GeV.
-At the LHeC (FCC-eh), when $m_N$= 10, 20, 30 GeV, we generate 15.3 (7.8), 3.3 (1.8), 1.5 (0.6) million signal events, respectively, while 0.3 (0.6) million signal events are generated for other $m_N$ case.
+Table~\ref{tab:crsLep} shows the production cross sections of background processes at the LHeC and FCC-eh for the leptonic $\tau_\mu$ final state.